michael-milette/moodle-local_contact/README.md

 This plugin has been extensively tested.
 If you are still getting this error, it is likely that you will need to fix your form and/or enable Moodle debugging.
 Alternatively you can try the form logged in as a Moodle administrator.
 This will enable the display of additional diagnostic information.

+To identify the specific cause, set Moodle's debug level to **DEVELOPER** (Site Administration > Development > Debugging > Debug messages).
+When a form submission is blocked, the specific reason will appear directly after the word "Forbidden" on screen.

+For more information, see [When submitting a form, you get a blank screen a message saying forbidden or it just doesnt work](https://github.com/michael-milette/moodle-local_contact/wiki/Troubleshooting#when-submitting-a-form-you-get-a-blank-screen-a-message-saying-forbidden-or-it-just-doesnt-work) in the Wiki.

 ### Where do emails go when they are submitted on my Moodle website?

 Emails are sent to the Support Email address.
 Logged in as a Moodle administrator, you can find out the email address by going to: